Bitlatte/evoke/docs/content/index.md

-# Evoke: The Powerful Little Static Site Generator
+# Evoke: A Powerful, Simple, and Fast Static Site Generator

-Welcome to Evoke, a static site generator that is small, fast, and powerful.
+Welcome to the official documentation for Evoke, a static site generator that is small, fast, and powerful.
 Evoke is designed to be easy to use, with sensible defaults that allow for near-zero configuration.
 It also has full template support and an extension system that allows you to extend the core functionality.

 ## Why Evoke?